spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/03-aws.md

       - Permissions Policy: Search and select the 4 policies added in step #2
       - Role Name: SpectroCloudRole
     - In the AWS console, browse to the role details page and copy the Role ARN
-    - In Spectro Cloud, enter the role ARN in the field provided
+    - In Palette, enter the role ARN in the field provided

 # Deploying an AWS Cluster